Editorial style

 PERSONAL

-In some instances, exceptions are made to follow individual preference:
+Exceptions are made to follow individual preference: Walter A. Haas, Jr. Pavilion

 FIRST AND LAST NAMES IN PROSE

 AP Style recommends using a person’s first and last name on first reference, and their last name only on all subsequent references.
-UDAR follows this rule for articles on inspire.berkeley.edu.
+UDAR generally follows this rule.

-However, depending on the use, audience, and/or the person’s request, we do use first name only on subsequent references for informal pieces, e.g., the chancellor’s biweekly alum letter or video scripts, or when using the last name only would feel too impersonal or institutional.
+Depending on the use, audience, or the person’s request, we sometimes use the first name only on subsequent references in informal pieces or when using the last name only would feel too impersonal or institutional.

 Numbers